Brown dress shoes in quality leather are a versatile and stylish essential in any man’s wardrobe.

 While not in use, your brown dress shoes should be kept flat on their soles, with cedar shoe trees inserted.
 Do not just throw your beautiful new shoes in the closet.
 Ever.

-Shoe trees are molds of the general form of a foot that help maintain your shoe’s shape.
+Shoe trees are molds of the general form of a foot that help maintain your shoe’s shape and fight the creases.
 They come in different materials, but cedar is the only one you should consider – it’s great at absorbing moisture and keeping moths away.

-This simple shoe polish kit is perfect for most guys.
+This simple shoe polish kit from Saphir is perfect for your high quality leather shoes.
 It includes everything you need to properly care for your investment-quality dress shoes.
-Here’s how to use it:

-- Lift away any dirt or dried mud with a semi-coarse brush.
+- Lift away any dirt or dried mud with a semi-coarse brush (horsehair, ideally)

 Rotate your shoes